-- A project team is developed, either by PI alone, in cooperation with the Theme Committee chair, or NGRA management.
+- A project team is developed, typically in cooperation with the PI and Theme Committee.
 NGRA members may also self-identify for participation in any given project.

-- NGRA management works with the PI, coordinating meeting schedules, reading draft proposals to assure that all requirements are met, and working to secure matching contributions for the project.
+- NGRA works with the PI, coordinating meeting schedules, reading draft proposals to assure that all requirements are met, and helping to secure matching contributions if required.

-- NGRA coordinates letters of support and commitment of resources for the PI, and participates in the project’s Advisory Committee.
+- NGRA helps to coordinate letters of support and commitment of resources, and participates in the project’s Advisory Committee.

-- NGRA helps publicize updates on project progress and highlights achievements of individual researchers.
+- NGRA helps to publicize updates on project progress and highlights achievements.

 - NGRA’s Extension & Outreach Committee aids in the extension of findings.

-This designation describes projects for which grant applications were not successful and no alternative funding sources were available.
-In this case, NGRA provides full funding for the project.
+Infrequently, grant applications for high-priority projects are not successful and no alternative funding sources have been identified.
+In this case, with Board approval, NGRA may seek to coordinate funding for the project.
 These projects proceed following the process described above.

 For a complete overview of the NGRA Research Process, click here.